MS General Lavrinenkov last position

 Review of MS General Lavrinenkov

-MS General Lavrinenkov cruise ship (теплоход / круизный корабль "Генерал Лавриненков") is a Russian river shipping passenger vessel vessel built for the USSR (Soviet Union) in Eastern Germany.
+MS General Lavrinenkov cruise ship ("теплоход Генерал Лавриненков" круизный корабль) is a traditional Russian river passenger ship built for the USSR (Soviet Union) in GDR (Eastern Germany).
 This ship is also exclusivelly chartered (under the name "MS Excellence Katharina") by the German travel company Reiseburo Mittelthurgau.
 The vessel is currently owned by the Russian shipping company Doninturflot (Донинтурфлот) and operated by its subsidiary "Orthodox Cruise Company".

 The ship was built in 1990 for the USSR / Russian state-owned company "Volga-Donskoe Retschnoje Parochodstwo" ("Волго-Донское пароходство", today "Азово-Донское Пароходство") based in Rostov-on-Don.
 Currently, the vessel is owned by the Russian company Doninturflot (Донинтурфлот) and operated under charter by the Russian companies "Orthodox Cruise Company" and "Imperial River Cruises Russia".

 The ship is named after General Vladimir Lavrinenkov (1919-1988), an Air Force hero of WW2 (1939-1945).
 Initially, the ship's passenger capacity was 212, but following the 2016 refurbishment, its capacity was reduced to 184.

 MS Lavrinenkov was reborn in 2016 as “MS Excellence Katharina” via complete refurbishment.
 After the refit, the cruise ship acquired usable and pleasant interior design in warm colors, as well as much more convenience.
 Now most cabins have balconies, and one passenger elevator serves all decks.

 Onboard entertainment programming includes games, themed parties, dancing evenings and live music concerts.
 From the sweeping sundeck to the spacious lounges, this floating hotel provides unique cruising vacations on the Russian waterways.